sydneysegal/final/README.md

 10. Double click the quare in the bottom right of cell E2 to copy the formula down the column: =SUM(C3,D3) and =SUM(C4,D4), respectively
 11. Insert a column to the right of "Sum Exempt" by right-clicking, title it "Percent Exempt" (column F)
 12. In cell F2, divide the contents of cell E2 by B2 for the percent of of kindergartners with exemptions in private schools (=E2/B2, then press enter)
-13. In cell F3, divide the contents of E3 by B3 for the percent of kindergartners with exemptions in public schools (=E3/B3, then press enter)
+13. In cell F3, divide the contents of cell E3 by B3 for the percent of kindergartners with exemptions in public schools (=E3/B3, then press enter)
-14. The percentages come out as decimals first, so click on "F" to select the whole column and select "Format as %" in the tool bar
+14. The percentages will come out as decimals first, so click on "F" to select the whole column and select "Format as %" in the tool bar
 15. **_3.23% of total private school kindergartners were exempt from vaccinations from the 2000 to 2015 school years; 1.81% of total public school kindergartners were exempt from vaccinations_**
 16. Insert a new column to the right of "Percent Exempt" titled "Percent Belief" (column G)
 17. In cell G2, divide the contents of cell C2 by E2 (number of private school kindergartners exempt for beliefs by the total number of private school kindergartners exempt)
 18. In cell G3, divide the contents of cell C3 by E3 (number of public school kindergartners exempt for beliefs by the total number of public school kindergartners exempt)
 19. **_93.21% of private school kindergartners in California who were exempt from their vaccinations between the 2000 and 2015 school years had "personal belief exemptions"; 91.38% of exempted public school kindergartners were exempt based on beliefs"_**

+### List the 5 counties (of the schools) with the highest personal belief exemption rates during the 2015-2016 school year.
+1. Use StudentData.csv in Google Sheets

+*need to redo steps starting here*

+3. right click column K and insert 1 column left (becomes the new column K), titled "exemption sum"
+4. formula: =SUM($I$2,$J$2), then double click the square in the bottom of the cell so that it copies the formula down the length of the column
+5. right click column K ("exemption sum") and insert a column right (column L), titled "exemption rate"
+6. formula: =$K$2/$E$2, column E being "n"
+7. Double click the square in the bottom of the cell so that it copies the formula down the length of the column
+8. rates come out as decimals, must click the column letter (L) to highlight the whole column, then “format as %” in the row of tools above the sheet
+9. click the down arrow next to the column letter (still L), select "sort sheet Z-->A"
+10. **_Napa (100% at Kolbe Academy in 2012), Riverside (100% at Applied Scholastics Online Academy in 2013), Alameda (100% at Muhammad University O in 2003 and 2004), Marin (100% at North Bay Christian Academy in 2001), Santa Cruz (97.22% at Santa Cruz Waldorf in 2010)_**
+    1. Important to note that the schools are different sizes... again, some religious...

 ### How did the total number of California kindergarten students with vaccine exemptions change over time, from 2000 to 2015?
 Personal belief exemptions?
 1. Use StudentData.csv in Google Sheets